pmarreck/yt-transcriber/README.md

 Transcript will be sent to stdout, so you can redirect it to a file or pipe it to another program.

+If you set the `DEBUG` env var, you'll get additional logging/debug info to stderr.

 ```bash
 ./yt-transcriber -m small "https://www.youtube.com/watch?v=<youtube_id>" > ~/Documents/transcript.txt
 ```